Analog signal processing

 Analog signal processing is a type of signal processing conducted on continuous analog signals by some analog means (as opposed to the discrete digital signal processing where the signal processing is carried out by a digital process).
 "Analog" indicates something that is mathematically represented as a set of continuous values.
 This differs from "digital" which uses a series of discrete quantities to represent signal.
 Analog values are typically represented as a voltage, electric current, or electric charge around components in the electronic devices.
 An error or noise affecting such physical quantities will result in a corresponding error in the signals represented by such physical quantities.

 Examples of analog signal processing include crossover filters in loudspeakers, "bass", "treble" and "volume" controls on stereos, and "tint" controls on TVs.
-Common analog processing elements include capacitors, resistors and inductors (as the passive elements) and transistors or opamps (as the active elements).
+Common analog processing elements include capacitors, resistors and inductors (as the passive elements) and transistors or op-amps (as the active elements).

 Tools used in analog signal processing

 A system's behavior can be mathematically modeled and is represented in the time domain as h(t) and in the frequency domain as H(s), where s is a complex number in the form of s=a+ib, or s=a+jb in electrical engineering terms (electrical engineers use "j" instead of "i" because current is represented by the variable i).
 Input signals are usually called x(t) or X(s) and output signals are usually called y(t) or Y(s).